sujalkamanna/puc.github.io/README.md

 ## Support

-For any issues, feedback, or inquiries related to our educational content, please contact us at sujalkamanna2003@gmail.com
+For any issues, feedback, or inquiries related to our educational content, please contact us @<a href="mailto:sujalkamanna2003@gmail.com">sujalkamanna2003@gmail.com</a>

 ## License